mattansb/TBT/README.md

 ### Interpolating all missing channels

 By default, trial-by-trial interpolation interpolates *only* the channels that are marked on a single-trial basis. i.e., channels marked as bad across the whole data-set will not be re-added by interpolation.
-If you wish to add them back (or any other channel that may have been removed in any previous processing step), channel locations can be added to `pop_tbt`:
+If you wish to add them back (or any other channel that may have been removed in any previous processing step), channel locations can be added to `pop_TBT`:

 ```Matlab
 % To add back all channels from the input EEG data-set: